 Your RV’s owner’s manual should have the proper load capacity per tire listed.
 This makes it easy when shopping for new tires.
 You either meet or exceed the load capacity listed in the manual.

-If, for example, your owner’s manual lists a 3,500-pound GVWR, then your tires need to be able to meet or exceed that weight (you should try to exceed that weight to be on the safe side).
+If, for example, your owner’s manual lists a 3,500-pound GVWR, then your tires need to be able to meet or exceed that weight (try to exceed that weight to be on the safe side).

 The tire size is also something you need to pay attention to.
 Proper RV tire sizes will be printed in your owner’s manual and will also be included on the side of your current tires.
-The proper size is listed as something like ST225/75D16.
+A tire size is listed like: ST225/75D16.
+Let’s break this down.

 Your owners manual may have a couple different acceptable sizes listed.
 Any size listed in the manual should work fine.
 However, just because a tire fits on your rig, doesn’t mean it’s properly rated for the weight of your RV.
 Double check that a tire you’re considering has the proper size and proper load capacity before trying to use it on your RV.